It's not about the picture?! (almost)

 It’s not that I won’t try to better my skills or equipment.
 Improving both of these would certainly make a difference in the outcome.
 To some degree.
 Or not.

 As the saying goes, you can’t take it with you.
 Photos will be left behind in scrapbooks or online or on a dusty shelf in a picture frame.
-But the split second you witness the true nature of the light careening through the petals of a dogwood, bright enough that you think you see its fibers, molecules and DNA — now that’s something you can take with you.
+But the split second you witness the true nature of the light careening through the petals of a dogwood, bright enough that you think you see its fibers, molecules and DNA in motion — now that’s something you can take with you.

 Once, in a workshop, when asked what I wanted from this life, I replied: To have its beauty seared and etched into my soul for all time.